jwiegley/johnwiegley/drafts/drafts.md

 Faith is being certain you will succeed when all signs point to failure;

-Or hearing a friend has betrayed you, but feeling no pause in your love until you’ve learned the whole truth;
+Hearing a friend has betrayed you, but feeling no pause in your love until you’ve learned the whole truth;

-Or listening sincerely to fools, since knowledge is sometimes hidden;
+Listening sincerely to fools,
+since knowledge is sometimes hidden;

 Being uncertain of your ability,